wills-projects/Skill-Lab-6/README.md

 # Skill-Lab-6
-William Lee, Daley Fraser, Kevin Tong
+By William Lee, Daley Fraser, and Kevin Tong.
 In this skill lab, we take user input to enter in the user's name and age, then print it back out to the user.